 - 3 or 4 days after e-filing a tax year 2019 or 2020 return.

 - 4 weeks after mailing a paper return.

 You can check the status of your IRS refund in two ways: electronically or by phone.

 In order to check your refund status, you will need to have the following on hand:

 This IRS tool will display the refund status of the tax year you choose.
 If you need other return information, such as payment history, prior year adjusted gross income, or other tax record, you should view your Online Account.

 Calling the IRS

 If you prefer, you can also check the status of your refund by calling an IRS Taxpayer Assistance Center.
-You can find the phone number of your local IRS office by using our IRS Office near me tool.
+You can find the phone number of your local IRS office navigating by states and cities from here.